eltonk/service.vpn.manager/README.md

-VPN Manager for OpenVPN - A Cloned Zomboided VPN Manager Plugin
+VPN Manager for OpenVPN - A Cloned Zomboided VPN Manager Plugin by eltonk
 =======================

 This add-on is a service for Kodi that allows the user to vary the level of